COVID-19 pandemic in India: Transport

 17 March 2020 onwards, private airlines such as IndiGo and Go First started cancelling flights.
 On 19 March, the Government of India announced that no international flights will be allowed to land in India from 22 March.
 On 23 March, the union government announced the suspension of all domestic flights in the country starting 25 March.
 Vande Bharat Mission, a mass evacuation program, was started by the government of India to repatriate 250,000 stranded Indians around the world.
 The Ministry of tourism in India launched Stranded in India for foreign tourists stranded in India to find information and access tourism support infrastructure.
 On 7 August, Air India Express Flight 1344, a repatriation flight, crashed at Calicut International Airport, killing 18.
 Two of the survivors tested positive for COVID-19.

 Indian Railways took various initiatives to fight against the pandemic.
 Initially this included removing curtains and blankets from AC coaches, hiking platform tickets, and cancelling 3700 trains.
 Metro services across India were suspended.
 On 22 March, all train services in the country were cancelled baring goods trains, that is around 12,500 trains, and all non-essential passenger transport including interstate transport buses.
 After Prime Minister Modi extended the nationwide lockdown to 3 May, Indian Railways suspended all services on its passenger trains and all ticket bookings indefinitely.
 On 8 May, the Aurangabad railway accident occurred due to confusion related to the pandemic.
 Public transport across the nation was affected.

+Shift to private transport

+People's mobility preferences were linked to their income levels.
+Higher household income correlated with increased adoption of work-from-home (WFH) measures.
+Higher income groups tended to own private vehicles and had more WFH opportunities.
+Both lower and higher-income commuters shifted to private vehicles, with the latter favoring two-wheelers.

+Public transportation and shared vehicles, which provide few social distancing options for work travel, saw sharp drops during the first pandemic phase.
+Similarly, trip shares for using private vehicles for work-related purposes declined, perhaps as a result of work-from-home.

+During the pandemic, women shifted to more work-from-home compared to men.
+Before COVID, women made more discretionary trips.
+A TERI study showed reduced metro use among women in Delhi NCR.
+Women were expected to increase personal car use by 9% and use taxis and autorickshaws more.
+In Bangalore and Kolkata, women increased their use of intermediate public transport and cars, respectively.
+Men continued to dominate car use.